ilykour/self_organised_teams/README.md

 ```

 ```
       class Attribute:
-       All attributes in an worker:
+      All attributes in an worker
+      Class attributes:
          knowledge_domain
          nationality
          education